holochain-gym/developer-exercises/2.intermediate/1.paths/exercise/README.md

 ```bash
 nix-shell
 ```
-The very first time you run this, it will take long time, somewhere between 20 and 80 minutes.
+The very first time you run this, it will take a few minutes.
 This is because it will download, install and compile everything you need.
 After that it will only take a second or two to run.
 Then you can build with: